input-output-hk/essential-cardano-content/content/article/wallets.md

 Yoroi allows for instant initial setup, plus quick and easy operation with minimum usage of system resources.
 It is also available as a mobile application.

+### **Tokeo**

+[Tokeo](https://tokeo.io) is a sleek, non-custodial wallet built for the Cardano ecosystem, available on both [iOS and Android](https://download.tokeo.io).
+It supports ADA, Cardano native tokens, NFTs, and seamless DApp access - with ecosystem insights surfaced through its integrated Explorer tab.
+Designed for performance and usability, Tokeo offers in-app swaps, real-time portfolio tracking, and a dedicated Rewards tab.
+It also offers Bitcoin support and multichain functionality for users exploring beyond Cardano.

 ### **Eternl**

 [Eternl](https://eternl.io) is a Cardano light wallet available as a website/progressive web app (PWA), Chrome browser extension, and mobile app on iOS and Android.
 Here are some of its key features: